patricknitsch/ioBroker.grohe-smarthome/README.md

 * (copilot) Fixes Repo Checker
 * (copilot) Change Raw-States to Bump Funktion for Debugging(see Doc.)
 * (copilot) Fixes Problems Error 404
+* (copilot) New functions for Grohe with Snooze, Withdrawal and Sprinkler
+* (copilot) Extend Documentation

 ### 0.5.4 (2026-05-23)
 * (copilot) Add latest Message for Notifications